xyegithub/myBlog/source/_posts/Config-Vim.md

 Thus `null-ls` provide an extension tools for `lspconfig`.
 When `lspconfig` can match our requirement, we do not need to use `null-ls`, e.g., tools for tex file.

+### the relationship between `lspconfig` and `lsp-installer`

+1. `lsp-installer` depends on `lspconfig` as in the readme of `lsp-installer`.
+2. lvim strives to have support for all major languages.
+This is made possible by plugins such as `nvim-lspconfig`, for LSP support, and `null-ls` to provide support for handing external formatters, such as `prettier` and `eslint`.

+## The nerd-fonts

+I use mobaxterm as my terminal whose font can not be modified into the third part fonts.

+## The lualine

+The status line is defined in `~/.local/share/lunarvim/lvim/lua/lvim/core/lualine/init.lua` line 5 which can be chose as `default`, `lvim`, or `none`.
+The are defined in the `~/.local/share/lunarvim/lvim/lua/lvim/core/lualine/styles.lua` file.
+The component are defined in `~/.local/share/lunarvim/lvim/lua/lvim/core/lualine/components.lua`.

+## The whichkey

+whichkey can define key mappings for vim.
+They are defined in `~/.local/share/lunarvim/lvim/lua/lvim/core/which-key.lua`.

+The lsp also used which key, which is defined in `~/.local/share/lunarvim/lvim/lua/lvim/lsp/config.lua` and used/registered in `~/.local/share/lunarvim/lvim/lua/lvim/lsp/init.lua`.
+Which key makes the key mappings more organized.